-The forthcoming Plant Portraits books will be richly illustrated.
-But it’s not about glossy imagery with style over substance.
-Images have been researched and chosen with the aim of bringing the remedies to life, through photography and botanical art.
-I have found it’s hugely beneficial to be aware of the shapes, colours and forms of the plants behind our remedies, as well as their habits.
-The ideal is to study the plants in nature, but the more I have studied botanical illustrations, drawn by so many different hands, the more I see how, in the best of them, the spirit of the plant appears to pass through the artist into the drawing.
-It seems to me that this is a gift towards understanding more about the plants as medicines too.
-I don’t want to create a “spoiler” by revealing imagery from the first book (Asteraceae remedies) at this point.
-But I do have what I think is an intriguing example in mind, which I’m going to share here.
+It isn’t just through book learning that plants can be understood.
+Observation of the shapes, colours and forms of the plants behind our remedies – as well as their habits and habitats – can speak volumes.
+The ideal is to study the plants in nature, using all the senses, but the more I have studied botanical illustrations, drawn by so many different hands, the more I see how, in the best of them, the spirit of the plant appears to pass through the artist into the drawing.
+This is a gift towards understanding more about the plants as medicines too.

 Verbena officinalis is a herb we don’t yet have a homeopathic proving of.
 We have hints from Bach’s flower essence Vervain (same plant, common name); from the plant’s long history of herbal use; and from the medicinal action of its close botanical cousins Vitex agnus castus and plants of the mint family.
 There is a theme in these remedies of how we expend our energy and desires, and of balancing hormones.
 You could say they are about libido, but that is too limiting a term; they are also about lust for life and creative energy.